 - Adjusting the backlight level of some TVs will affect the image flicker due to PWM dimming.
 On these TVs reducing the backlight will produce the clearest images and increasing the backlight will produce more smooth motion.

 Frames which are displayed on a TV for a longer time increases the smoothness of motion due to the continuous image, but also makes movement less clear due to eye tracking blur.
-This can be annoying for sports fans or gamers, so some TVs have an option to insert black frames which increases the clarity of motion.
+This can be annoying for sports fans or gamers, so some TVs have an option to insert black frames which increase the clarity of motion.
 To get an idea of how well image flicker works on each TV we measure the illumination pattern under calibration settings and with any black frame insertion features enabled.
 We also take a photo to show the amount of eye tracking blur visible on different TVs.
 To get the best results from your TV, adjust the backlight flickering option depending on your preference and the type of content.